MSchwartz55/Comprehensible/README.md

 - Shuffle through a list of public video flashcards
 - Add flashcards to the public pool
 - Add flashcards to a personal collection
-- Study their collection using spaced repetition
+- Study your collection using spaced repetition

 **Future features:**
 - Tag based filtering system for public/personal flashcards